Water leaks

 Cause:

-• The tailgate seal matches the door seal.
+• The luggage compartment lid seal matches the door seal.

-• If there is water intrusion, the seal should be checked for damage and the seal holder should be checked for correct installation.
+• If water penetration occurs, the seal should be checked for damage and the seal retainer should be checked for proper installation.

-• The clamping force and bearing surface of the lid should also be checked for leaks.
+• The clamping force and bearing surface of the cover should also be checked for leaks.

 Corrective action:

-• The lid is adjusted using the counter part of the lock or lock.
+• The lid is adjusted using the mating part of the lock or the lock.

 • Rubber hard stops are installed on both sides of the luggage compartment opening.
 They are usually adjustable and the clamping force can be changed.